oesst/oesst.github.io/index.md

 # About

-I am a PhD student with Marc Ernst and Heiko Neumann at the Applied Cognitive Psychology Department at Ulm University.
+I am a PhD student with Marc Ernst and Heiko Neumann at the [Applied Cognitive Psychology Department](https://www.uni-ulm.de/en/in/psy-acog/) at Ulm University.

 In 2016, I graduated from Technical University München (TUM) with a Master's degree in Robotics, Cognition and Intelligence.
 For my master's thesis, I went to the [Cognitive Anteater Robotics Laboratory (CARL)](http://www.socsci.uci.edu/~jkrichma/CARL/index.html) at the University of California as a junior specialist, working with Jeffrey Krichmar on a computational model for spatial navigation see [Frontiers in Neurorobotics 2017](https://www.frontiersin.org/articles/10.3389/fnbot.2017.00004/full).

 In my PhD thesis, I am focusing on computational models for auditory sound source localization, multisensory integration and the deployment of such models on neuromorphic hardware and robotic platforms ([see project website](https://www.uni-ulm.de/in/neuroinformatik/forschung/schwerpunkte/va-morph/)).
-To conduct experiments with these models, I designed a 3D-printed movable human head (see [video](#auditory-cue-following-video))
+To conduct experiments with these models, I designed a 3D-printed movable human head (see [video](#auditory-cue-following-video).

 <br>
 # Publications